 In 2011, Noel Bairey Merz, gave a TedTalk about her 15 years of research involving the study of women and heart disease.
+It turns out that heart disease affects women more than men.

 Since 1984, four times as many women have die of heart disease compared to men.